Zywave/booster/src/_areas/design-system/developers/web-components-in-react.md

 Our team has also written [@zywave/zui-react-wrapper](https://packages.zywave.com/feeds/private-npm/@zywave/zui-react-wrapper/versions) to create all of the ZUI React components for you.
 This package uses @zywave/useCustomElement-in-react, but takes care of all of the prop types, custom mappings, and event types.
 You just need to include it in your project and use it!

+Note - this package is developed independently of ZUI, so any new ZUI features (elements or prop types) will not be immediately available in @zywave/zui-react-wrapper.
+If you find something missing, please submit a Merge Request!

 <docs-spacer size="small"></docs-spacer>

 ### Installing